 }

-When these functions are called, they use their corresponding key code to record the corresponding keyboard state changes.
+When these functions are called, the key code from the parameter is used to record the corresponding keyboard state changes.
+It is expected that the caller of these functions will pass in the appropriate key code in the argument.

 Add a function to initialize all the key states and register the key event handlers with the browser.
-The window.addEventListener() function registers the onKeyUp/Down() event handlers with the browser such that the corresponding functions will be called when the presses or releases keys on the keyboard.
+The window.addEventListener() function registers the onKeyUp/Down() event handlers with the browser such that the corresponding functions will be called when the player presses or releases keys on the keyboard.

 function init() {